 For cost and to sign up contact Mac at (801) 721-5332 or email at email@example.com.

-Her favorite fitness class to teach is Turbo-kick, and as a "Gold" VIP Instructor, she loves motivate others!
-She is an avid runner, and has experience in organizing exercise prescriptions in running, Pre/Post-natal, Fitness Competitions, Exercise Management for Chronic Diseases and Disabilities, and Nutrition Recommendations.
-Conquer your fitness goals in Adrenaline Rush, an intense, yet achievable Boot Camp Program that is designed to increase your calorie burning, strengthen & sculpt your body; and program your mind for success!
+I work with clients of all levels, including organizing exercise prescriptions in running, sports (dance, soccer, running), Pre/Post-natal, Fitness Competitions, Exercise Management for Chronic Diseases and Disabilities, and Nutrition Recommendations.
+I am an active member of IDEA Health and Wellness, Multiple Sclerosis (MS) Society, and Utah Cancer Society.
+Conquer your fitness goals in Adrenaline RUSH, an intense, yet achievable Boot Camp Program that is designed to increase your calorie burning, strengthen & sculpt your body; and program your mind for success!
+Includes an exercise prescription, health and nutrition guidelines, and weekly fit tips that focus on individual SMART Goals.
+I educate for success by teaching participants to understand their strongest self!
+Can I get a Whoop?!!

 Equipment Use Policy